How do experts build visibility that compounds over time instead of requiring constant effort?

 How do I know which questions to build my visibility architecture around?

-Start by listing the questions your best clients asked before they hired you — not the questions you wish they would ask, but the ones they actually asked.
-These are the questions your ideal future clients are also asking, right now, in search engines and to AI assistants.
+Start with your own client history — it is the most reliable source of real intent.
+List the questions your best clients asked before they hired you.
+Not the questions you wish they would ask, but the ones they actually asked.
+Those are the questions your ideal future clients are searching for right now, in Google and to AI assistants.

 How long does it take for a visibility architecture to start generating leads?

-• How well your content matches real search queries.
-Pages that directly answer specific questions people are actively searching for rank faster than general thought leadership content.
+• Query specificity.
+Pages that directly answer questions people are actively searching rank faster than general thought leadership.

 What role does AI play in compounding visibility today?